 Britt Wray, a Planetary Health Postdoctoral Fellow at Stanford University, contributed to the study and has recently published a book, Generation Dread: Finding Purpose in an Age of Climate Crisis, that explores how we can cope.
 She says we can build resilience and convert eco-anxiety into a super-fuel to power our fight for a better future.
 “Rather than bury our heads in the sand and suppress our discomfort, we can harness and transform the distress we feel into meaningful actions and forms of connection,” she writes.

 Many young people are doing just that by shifting from a message of doom to one of hope.
 Wray challenges people to find a balance between hope and fear, build strong social relationships and use your talents and skills to respond to the crisis, whether it’s through activism, community building or lowering your carbon footprint.
+In Montana, young climate activists won their case in court claiming that state laws violated their right to a clean and healthful environment.

 Resources: